sne export allows to export data from

 sne import or

-Take a look on the service badges on our main page, to figure out what is currently supported.
+Take a look at the service badges on our main page, to figure out what is currently supported.

 sne export takes only one argument, the name of the service to call.